readmeio/rdme/documentation/legacy-github-action.md

     rdme: openapi path/to/file.json --key=API_KEY --id=API_DEFINITION_ID
 ```

-There are two things to note:
+There are a few things to note:

 1. This workflow will infer the `api-version` based on the `API_DEFINITION_ID` parameter that you pass in, so the API version parameter is no longer needed here.
 2. `@RDME_VERSION` is the latest version of `rdme`.
 To ensure you're getting the latest features and security updates, we strongly recommend setting up [Dependabot](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot) to keep this package up-to-date.
+3. If you used secrets to encrypt the `readme-oas-key` value, you'll have to split this value out into two separate secrets—one for the API key and one for the API definition ID.
+You can see an example of this [here](https://docs.readme.com/docs/rdme#example-using-github-secrets).

 <details>